The difference between checked and unsafe continuations in Swift

 Choosing between a checked and an unsafe continuation

-The Swift team recommends that we always make use of checked continuations during development, at least until we’ve verified the correctness of our implementation.
+The Swift team originally suggested that we always make use of checked continuations during development, at least until we’ve verified the correctness of our implementation.
 Once we know our code is correct and our checked continuation doesn’t throw up any warnings at runtime, it’s safe (enough) to switch to an unsafe continuation if you’d like.

 Personally, I prefer to use checked continuations even when I know my implementation is correct.
 This allows me to continue working on my code, and to make changes, without having to remember to switch back and forth between checked and unsafe continuations.
+Members of the Swift team have, eventually, come forward stating that they thing using unsafe continuation is a mistake for most developers.
+We should be using checked continuations unless we're absolutely certain that switching to unsafe makes sense.
+For example, when checked continuations are actually giving you performance problems (they probably won't in your app).

 Of course, there is some overhead involved with checked continuations and if you feel like you might benefit from using an unsafe continuation, you should always profile this first and make sure that this switch is actually providing you with a performance benefit.
 Making your code less safe based on assumptions is never a great idea.
 Personally, I have yet to find a reason to favor an unsafe continuation over a checked one.